gregcox7/StatLabs/docs/01-exploring.md

 ```

 What code did you use?
 What is a possible reason why the relative number of survivors is different depending on where passengers were from?

-Attach a copy of the plot you made.
-You can do this by saving the chart as a file using the "Export" menu in the "Plots" pane in RStudio.

 :::